 Tor Browser is the choice if you need anonymity, as it provides you with access to the Tor network and bridges, and it includes default settings and extensions that are automatically configured by the default security levels: Standard, Safer and Safest.

-You should never install any additional extensions on Tor Browser, including the ones we suggest for Firefox.
-Nor should you manually enable HTTPS-only mode or edit
+You should never install any additional extensions on Tor Browser or edit

 The Tor Browser is designed to prevent fingerprinting, or identifying you based on your browser configuration.
 Therefore, it is imperative that you do not modify the browser beyond the default security levels.